 What Causes Dry Eyes?

-Your tears are a complex blend of fatty oils, water and mucus, which makes the surface of your eyes smooth and clear and protects them from infection.
+Your tears are a complex blend of fatty oils, water, and mucus, which makes the surface of your eyes smooth and clear and protects them from infection.

-1. For some people an imbalance in the composition of the tears causes chronic dry eyes.
+1. For some people, an imbalance in the composition of the tears causes chronic dry eyes.
 For others, lack of enough tears (keratoconjunctivitis sicca) to keep their eyes comfortably lubricated is the main cause.

-2. Other possible causes are a virus, eyelid problems and working long hours in front of a computer (not enough blinking).
+2. Other possible causes are a virus, eyelid problems, and working long hours in front of a computer (not enough blinking).

-3. Some medical conditions can cause dry eyes symptoms: Diabetes, Rheumatoid Arthritis, Hormonal imbalance, Lupus, Scleroderma, Sjogren’s syndrome, Thyroid problems and Vitamin A deficiency.
+3. Some medical conditions can cause dry eyes symptoms: Diabetes, Rheumatoid Arthritis, Hormonal imbalance, Lupus, Scleroderma, Sjogren’s syndrome, Thyroid problems, and Vitamin A deficiency.

-4. Laser eye surgery – Can cause decreased tear production.
+4. Laser eye surgery – can cause decreased tear production.

-5. Contact Lenses – Can cause chronic dry eyes.
+5. Contact Lenses – can cause chronic dry eyes.

 All of these can cause dry eye symptoms.

 The Problem with OTC Medication

-Actually, there are a couple of problems:
+There are a couple of problems: